Ex-Philippine President Estrada on ventilator with COVID-19

 Another Estrada son, former Sen. JV Ejercito, also appealed for prayers, saying in a tweet that “COVID is unpredictable.”

-Estrada, a former action film star and long-time politician, won the presidency in 1998 with one of the largest margins in Philippine electoral history.
-But his six-year term was cut short after he faced allegations of plunder and was ousted in January 2001 during massive protests.
+Estrada, a former action film star and veteran politician, won the presidency in 1998 with one of the largest margins in Philippine elections.
+But his six-year term was cut short after he faced allegations of plunder and was ousted in January 2001 during massive military-backed protests.
 He denied the charges, which he said were fabricated by his opponents.

 A special anti-graft court convicted him of plunder in 2007.
-His successor, Gloria Macapagal Arroyo, pardoned him in a move that restored his civil and political rights and allowed him to make an unsuccessful second run for the presidency in 2010.
+His successor and former vice president, Gloria Macapagal Arroyo, pardoned him in a move that restored his civil and political rights and allowed him to make an unsuccessful second run for the presidency in 2010.
 He won election as mayor of Manila in 2013 and has been out of politics since his term ended in 2019.

 Separately, Defense Secretary Delfin Lorenzana, who is leading efforts to deal with the pandemic in the Philippines, said he tested positive for the coronavirus Tuesday and would go into isolation.
 The 72-year-old retired army general, who said he is experiencing no symptoms, is one of several members of President Rodrigo Duterte’s Cabinet who have contracted the disease.
-Lorenzana’s Cabinet colleagues have all recovered.
+Other Cabinet members have all recovered.

-Duterte has placed the Manila metropolis and four outlying provinces, a region of more than 25 million people, back under lockdown amid an alarming spike in infections.
-The Philippines has reported more than 812,000 COVID-19 cases, including 13,817 deaths, the second highest totals in Southeast Asia after Indonesia.
+Duterte has placed the metropolitan Manila and four outlying provinces, a region of more than 25 million people, back under lockdown amid an alarming spike in infections.
+The Philippines has reported more than 812,000 confirmed cases, including 13,817 deaths, the second highest in Southeast Asia after Indonesia.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.